-Name: BRIAN WESSON
+Name: Brian Wesson

-Title: Managing Director - appointed

-30 June 2014, Age 56.
+Title: Managing Director - appointed 30 June 2014, Age 56.

-Qualifications: Master of Business Administration, Australia and Bachelor of Engineering, South Africa
+Qualifications: MBA, Australia and Be South Africa

 Experience and expertise: Mr Wesson has extensive experience spanning a career of over 30 years in the management, operation, design and construction of natural resource operations globally.
 He qualified as an engineer in South Africa, gained an MBA and is a fellow of the Australasian Institute of Mining and Metallurgy and a fellow of the Australian Institute of Company Directors.
 Mr Wesson has led and developed public and private companies in Australia, Canada, United Kingdom, Europe and Australasia.
 Most recently he was CEO/President of Woulfe Mining Corporation, a Canadian Stock Exchange (CSE) listed company (CSE Code WOF), which was taken from the brink of collapse to a market capitalisation of more than CAD 100 million.
 Prior to Woulfe Mining, the Wesson family companies (Lionsbridge, Westech International and Westech Energy) revived the Emperor Mine in Fiji after taking control of the mine from DRD of South Africa and listing it in London for approximately USD 90 million.